-Today, the popularity of Native American beadwork design and handicrafts continues unabated.
+Today, the popularity of Native American Indian beadwork design and handicrafts continues unabated.
 Although many people do not understand the historical significance, they still enjoy the look of the pieces.
-Although the 1990 Indian Arts and Crafts Act made it illegal for any non-native to claim to produce native beadwork, crafts, or art of any kind, there are plenty of “native-inspired” products out there.
+Although the 1990 Indian Arts and Crafts Act made it illegal for anyone other than an American Indian to claim to produce native beaded crafts, jewelry, or art of any kind, there are plenty of “native-inspired” products out there.

-Although the Native American beadwork techniques did not differ greatly between tribes due to their frequent trading and influence, there were preferences and regional differences that affected the type of designs found from them.
+Although the Native American Indian beadwork techniques did not differ greatly between Native Amerian tribes due to their frequent trading and influence, there were preferences and regional differences that affected the type of beaded designs found from them.

 These differences may have reflected what each group valued in the world, or were simply personal preferences that became trends much like people today have favorite colors in fashion.
 No matter what colors they chose, the overwhelming styles and designs featured geometric shapes of various types.

 These Native American beading methods have become popular among crafters from all ethnicities and walks of life.
-People use peyote stitch to create US flag keychains, work out rainbow-hued friendship bracelets on bead looms, and recreate everything from fine art to cartoon characters on canvas with lane or overlay stitches.
+American Indians use peyote stitching to create US flag keychains, work out rainbow-hued beaded friendship bracelets on bead looms, and recreate everything from fine art to jewelry to cartoon characters on canvas with lane or overlay stitches.

-From the rich tradition that began in pre-historic times, today's beading community finds methods, ideas, and inspiration aplenty from the Native American beadwork masters
+From the rich tradition that began in pre-historic times, today's beading community finds methods, ideas, and inspiration aplenty from the Native American Indian beadwork masters.

 Last Updated on October 30, 2023 by Paul G